Kim Namjo

-Kim Namjo is a Korean poet.
+Kim Namjo (Korean: 김남조; 25 September 1927 – 10 October 2023) was a South Korean poet.

-Life
+Biography

-Kim Namjo was born on September 25, 1927, in Daegu, South Korea.
+Kim Namjo was born on 25 September 1927, in Daegu, Korea, Empire of Japan.
 She attended a girls' school in Kyushu, Japan, and graduated from Seoul National University's College of Education in 1951 with a degree in Korean Language Education.
 Kim made her official literary debut in 1950 while still in college, publishing the poetry collection Constellations.
 Kim taught at Masan High School and Ewha Girls' High School.
-She became a professor at Sookmyung Women's University in 1954 and is now a professor emerita there.
-Kim served as chairperson of Society of Korean Poets and is currently a member of the Korean Academy of Arts.
+She became a professor at Sookmyung Women's University in 1954 and was a professor emerita there.
+Kim served as chairperson of Society of Korean Poets and was later a member of the Korean Academy of Arts.

+Kim died on 10 October 2023, at the age of 96.

 Work

-Kim Namjo's poetry features dynamic use of sensual language and vibrant imagery to portray the subtlety of human emotions.
+Kim Namjo's poetry features a dynamic use of sensual language and vibrant imagery to portray the subtlety of human emotions.
 Kim's work follows in the tradition of Mo Yunsuk and Noh Cheonmyeong.
 Kim's main theme was love, but not simply the love shared by a man and woman, but also the love shared between a human and the "Absolute Being.